Nonye2K3/chia/Beginners-Guide.md

 		4. *Queue name*: This is useful to mix parallel and series plotting.
 IE: If you want to do 2 plots at a time, 10 plots in total, you can make 5 plots to Queue name: "My First Queue" and after that add another 5 plots to Queue name: "My Second Queue".

 4. Select Temporary Directory: This is where plots are created.
 About 128 temp files will be created (depending on buckets), then compacted to one plot file.
 This creation grows to 332 GiB (357 GB) and when finished it will be compressed to a single k 32 plot (101 GiB).
-    1. Its recommended to use a SSD drive or NVME drive for this work but make sure you are aware of [SSD Endurance](https://github.com/Chia-Network/chia-blockchain/wiki/SSD-Endurance).
+    1. It's recommended to use a SSD drive or NVME drive for this work but make sure you are aware of [SSD Endurance](https://github.com/Chia-Network/chia-blockchain/wiki/SSD-Endurance).

 5. Select Permanent directory—once the plot is created—it will go to this location to be farmed to earn chia coins.
 Storage will fill quickly due to size of plot.
 Storage can be internal or usb connected drives.
 Networked drives can work but could congest your local network or be to slow to respond for rewards (should be less than 30 seconds).
 Plan ahead—storage fills quickly.